aruntd2240624/training-dynasty/README.md

 ## jsonwebtoken for jwt
 npm install jsonwebtoken

-##mongoose used for as Mongodb OMD for NodeJS
+## mongoose used for as Mongodb ODM for NodeJS
 npm install mongoose

 ## Project Folder and Files